IonutDragomir/Guess-the-button/README.md

 # Guess-the-button
-Chooose the number of buttons to show on screen, then select on of them that you consider to be the winning one
+Chooose the number of buttons to show on screen, then select one of them that you consider to be the winning one